cdrn/cdrn.github.io/content/blog/gauloi-pt3/gauloi-pt3.md

 ## The committee is scaffolding

 Arbitrum posts state assertions to L1 via RollupCore.
-After the challenge period (~7 days, shrinking [with BOLD](https://docs.arbitrum.io/how-arbitrum-works/bold/gentle-introduction)), the assertion is confirmed and canonical.
+After the challenge period (~7 days, shrinking with BOLD[^bold]), the assertion is confirmed and canonical.
 It commits to all L2 blocks, receipts, and event logs.
 A proof that a USDC transfer happened is a chain of Merkle inclusions from event log up to confirmed assertion on L1.
 There's no new oracle here; you're reading data the rollup already publishes for its own security.
 The OP stack works the same way with a different proof format.
 Each chain pair gets its own verifier behind an `IProofVerifier` interface.

 Gauloi would still settle optimistically.
 Proofs only come into play on dispute, and at that point the maker waits for the assertion to hit L1 and submits.